 - A post-1970 Sportster VIN will start with a 3A or 4A

 - A 1977-1978 XLCR Cafe Racer VIN will start with a 7F

 - An XLS Sportster VIN will start with a 4E

 "Ironhead Sportsters tend to get faster the longer you own them."

 A large percentage of old Harleys have been "customized" through the decades.
-Many good-intentioned riders built choppers through the seventies, cutting and raking necks and removing/throwing away good factory parts.
-This is why, when you stumble across an old bike that's original or not that far off, the best thing to do is restore it right or consider selling it to someone who will.
+Many good-intentioned riders built choppers through the seventies and eighties, cutting and raking necks and removing/throwing away good factory parts.
+This is why, when you find an old bike that's original or not that far off, the best thing to do is restore it correctly or consider selling it to someone who will.
 But if you find one that's been heavily modified, it's probably ideal for a custom project.